tacoinfra/kiln/docs/tests/inaccessible-node-alert.md

   1. Verify that the node is showing up in the UI with new blocks updating regularly.
   1. Kill the node.
   1. Verify that the monitor UI immediately shows an error alert for the correct node.
+  1. Verify that a notification was sent to the proper medium.
   1. Start the node again.
   1. Verify that the alert becomes resolved and the node begins updating in the UI again.